HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBased.md

 A Subsystem is a set of hardware that forms one system on our robot, like the drivetrain, elevator, arm, or intake.
 Each subsystem contains some associated hardware (motors, pistons, sensors, etc.) They are the "nouns" of our robot, what it is.
-Each Subsystem is generally made to contain as broad of a set of hardware that will always operate as a unit as possible.
+Each Subsystem is generally made to contain a broad set of hardware that will always operate as a unit.

 Commands are the "verbs" of the robt, or what our robot does.
 Each Subsystem can be used by one Command at the same time, but Commands may use many Subsystems.